mie-lab/trackintel-tutorial/README.md

 ### Geolife sample data
 - The `Data/Geolife/Data` folder contains a subset of selected 20 users from the original Geolife GPS tracking dataset from [here](https://www.microsoft.com/en-us/download/details.aspx?id=52367).
-- In the file `paths.json`, define your working directories by writing:
+- In the file `paths.json`, we have defined the data directories by writing:

 ```json
 {